• Skip to primary navigation

 Forefoot supinatus is the angling or inverted position of the bones in the front of the foot in relation to the heel.
 This causes the foot to roll inward (pronate) in order to bring the big toe side of the foot down to the ground.

-Supinatus is thought to be a way the foot adapts over time to repeatedly overpronating.
+Supinatus is thought to be a way the foot adapts over time to overpronating.
 I had this only on my right foot and it was hard to reverse.
-Working on pressing the big toe down was one way I went about correcting this.
+Working on pressing the big toe down while preventing the heel from everting was one way I went about correcting this.

 Footwear and Orthotics